Wrongful Death at Los Angeles Schools

 Wrongful death claims against Los Angeles schools often stem from the failure of a school district to properly train their teachers/coaches or supervise students.
 Unfortunately, the rising number of deaths throughout the country on school campuses has led to more families experiencing the devastating loss of a child.
 A school district may be held liable for negligence in a number of circumstances, many relating to the experience of a coach or teacher in charge of the specific activity which led to the student’s death, including situations regarding extensive bullying.

 A family only needs to prove that their child’s death would not have happened but for the action (or inaction) of the school district.
 Schools hold a high duty of care to protect their students every day.
 The failure of a school to recognize the signs of a dangerous condition and take the necessary actions to prevent it can lead to a claim for negligence by the family of the deceased child.
 A wrongful death claim may include medical expenses, funeral expenses, pain and suffering, and loss of consortium.

 Los Angeles Wrongful Death Attorneys

 If you have experienced the tragic loss of a child while at a school campus or participating in a school activity, you are entitled to bring a claim for your loss against the responsible school district.
 The Los Angeles wrongful death attorneys of Panish, Shea & Boyle have years of experience in assisting families with their wrongful death claims and will work closely with your family during this devastating time.
 While a wrongful death claim will not bring your child back, but it can hold the school district responsible and work to help move forward from this tragic time so you can focus on the happy memories.
-Contact our Los Angeles and Irvine offices today for your initial free consultation.
+Contact our Los Angeles and Newport offices today for your initial free consultation.